Long-tailed widowbird: Sexual selection

 Charles Darwin first expressed his ideas on sexual selection and mate choice in his book The Descent of Man, and Selection in Relation to Sex in 1871 in response to questions surrounding the elaborate ornamentation that males of some species exhibit despite detrimental costs to survival and seemingly negative consequences for reproductive success.
 He proposed two explanations for such traits' existences: these traits are useful in male-male combat or are preferred by females.

 Relative to the first of Darwin's theories on sexual selection, the process of female choice, though theoretically plausible, took a considerable amount of time to gain acceptance because Darwin had little, if any, firm evidence that females did in fact choose mates based on characteristics they found attractive.
-It took ninety years after Darwin's initial proposal for the theory to be tested in what has become a classic example of behavioral ecology research.
+It took ninety years after Darwin's initial proposal for the theory to be tested in what has become a classic example of behavioural ecology research.

 The male long-tailed widowbird has one of the most remarkable ornaments among passerine birds.
 Their tails, which are often more than half a meter (20 inches) long, are the most extreme sexual ornament among Euplectes and seem to in fact be detrimental to the survival of the male.
 Thus, the tail appears to oppose forces of natural selection in the basic sense by decreasing survival in individuals who carry the trait.
 It was for this reason that researchers have chosen to focus their research into female choice on the confusing example of the long-tailed widowbird.